gsalmanali/gsalmanali/README.md

 - **Email:** tsalmanaliy AT gmail DOT com)
 - **LinkedIn:** [linkedin.com/in/nsalmanali](https://linkedin.com/in/nsalmanali)

-✨ Fun Fact: In my free time, I enjoy hiking and exploring nature, as well as creating fun social media reels to share those experiences.
+✨ Fun Fact: In my free time, I enjoy hiking and exploring nature, as well as immersing myself in culture, traditions, and food, and capturing these experiences through creative outlets.